BjarkeHautop/bayesSSM/README.md

 While there are several alternative packages available for performing Particle MCMC, bayesSSM is designed to be simple and easy to use.
-It was alongside my Master’s thesis about Particle MCMC, since I was implementing everything from scratch anyway.
+It was developed alongside my Master’s thesis about Particle MCMC, since I was implementing everything from scratch anyway.

 ## Why PMCMC?